Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ~ Take a wheelie suitcase and rucksack each, so you can manage your luggage walking between trains.
 Our son managed his own rucksack and suitcase from the age of four.

 #### I don't miss flying and am always excited to plan our next rail adventure as a family.
 When talking to other parents about our holidays, it surprises me how many people don’t even consider the train as an option.
 I hope that by sharing our experiences, a few more families will give it a go.

+T﻿hanks to Susanne Treadwell for contributing to this article.